 We are interested in works that focus on the following: climate justice, Indigenous sovereignty, decolonization, racism, disability, climate science, ecology, extinction, and critiques of colonialism, consumerism, neoliberalism, and human exceptionalism as they intersect with, implicate, and are implicated in the climate emergency.

 We are excited by work that opens up thinking around the climate emergency and that maps out futures, activisms, action plans, antagonisms, rituals of mourning, and resistance.

 Submissions from outside of Canada are also welcome.

 Send all writing and art to our email address: submissionswatchyourhead[at]gmail[dot]com

-Decisions for the online anthology may take up to eight months.
+Decisions for the online anthology may take up to four months.
 We ask for your patience and will respond as soon as we can.